cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 #### Extensions {#flp-generic-overview-extensions}

-The FLP described in the next section extends the proof system of {{BBCGGI19}}, Section 4.2 in three ways.
+The FLP described in the next section extends the proof system of {{BBCGGI19}}, Section 4.2 in a few ways.

 First, the validity circuit in our construction includes an additional, random input (this is the "joint randomness" derived from the measurement shares in